cognitedata/reveal/parser-worker/README.md

 # Reveal parser worker

-Used as a dependency for @cognite/reveal.
+Used as a dependency for `@cognite/reveal`.

-Parser-worker has some parts written on Rust.
-So build output contains worker files and .wasm file.
+Parser-worker has some parts written on Rust, so build output contains worker files and .wasm file.

 <!-- TODO: more interesting overview is highly welcomed -->